Optimum Noise Mechanism for Differentially Private Queries in Discrete Finite Sets: Numerical Results

-In plot~\ref{fig:GeometricGaussianCompare}, we show the comparison of the proposed optimal noise mechanism with the discrete geometric and discrete Gaussian mechanisms for a given MSE = 0.6101.
-Similarly, in plot~\ref{fig:GeometricCountCompare}, we show the comparison of the proposed optimal noise mechanism with the discrete Gaussian mechanism and discrete count mechanisms for a given ER = 0.3.
-From the plots it is clear that the proposed optimal noise mechanism significantly outperforms all these mechanisms $\forall \epsilon > 0$.
+In plot~\ref{fig:GeometricGaussianCompare}, we show the comparison of the proposed optimal noise mechanism with the discrete geometric, discrete Gaussian, and Gumbel mechanisms for a given MSE = 0.6101.
+Similarly, in plot~\ref{fig:GeometricCountCompare}, we show the comparison of the proposed optimal noise mechanism with the discrete Gaussian mechanism, discrete count mechanism, and data independent mechanisms for a given ER = 0.3.
+From the plots, it is clear that the proposed optimal noise mechanism significantly outperforms all these mechanisms $\forall \epsilon > 0$.

-In the following figures we show the structure of the PMF associated to the optimal noise mechanism.
-First, we consider single distance (SD) neighbourhood case.
+{ Now, we provide the comparison between the PMFs of optimal noise distribution with regard to Gaussian and geometric distributions in Fig.~\ref{fig:PMF_comparison} for the same MSE parameter for all the distributions.
+From the plot, we can observe that the probability mass at $\eta=0$ is maximum for the proposed mechanism, which validates our claim of the least error rate among these mechanisms. }